Haipeng-Chen/RL4IM-Contingency/README.md

 #### RL validation (find the best checkpoint)
 The training results will be stored under the directory `results/rl4im/sacred/xx` where `xx` is the id of one running of the experiment.
 This step is to find the optimal checkpoint from the validation results.
-You can use the script `notebooks/validation.ipynb`, where you need to specify the runs id `xx`.
+You can use the script `validation.ipynb`, where you need to specify the runs id `xx`.
 We will try to upgrade in the next version with an end-to-end pipeline.

 #### RL test